groupdocs-merger/GroupDocs.Merger-Products/content/merger/python-net/_index.en.md

 ############################# Features ############################
 features:
   enable: true
-  title: "Key Features of GroupDocs.Merger for Node.js"
+  title: "Key Features of GroupDocs.Merger for Python"
-  description: "Efficiently merge, split, and manipulate documents in PDF and Office formats using GroupDocs.Merger in a Node.js environment."
+  description: "Simplify document handling by merging, splitting, and editing PDF and Office files seamlessly with GroupDocs.Merger in a Python environment."

   items:
     # feature loop
     - icon: "merge"
-      title: "Seamless Document Combination"
+      title: "Seamless document combination"
-      content: "Easily merge multiple documents into one by combining specific pages or ranges from various files, using the GroupDocs.Merger for Node.js."
+      content: "Combine multiple documents into one by selecting specific pages or ranges from various files using GroupDocs.Merger for Python."

     # feature loop
     - icon: "split"
-      title: "Document Splitting Capabilities"
+      title: "Document splitting capabilities"
-      content: "Split a single document into several smaller files for better management and organization, utilizing the comprehensive split feature of GroupDocs.Merger for Node.js."
+      content: "Divide large documents into smaller, more manageable files with the advanced splitting tools provided by GroupDocs.Merger for Python."

     # feature loop
     - icon: "move"
-      title: "Efficient Page Movement"
+      title: "Efficient page movement"
-      content: "Reposition pages within a document to suit your requirements by using the intuitive MovePage feature in the Node.js environment."
+      content: "Reposition pages within a document to meet your needs using the intuitive MovePage feature in Python."

     # feature loop
     - icon: "remove"
-      title: "Page Removal Options"
+      title: "Page removal options"
-      content: "Remove unnecessary pages or specific page numbers easily with the GroupDocs.Merger's RemovePages feature tailored for Node.js."
+      content: "Easily remove unnecessary pages or specific page numbers with the RemovePages feature in GroupDocs.Merger for Python."

     # feature loop
     - icon: "rotate"
-      title: "Page Rotation Functionality"
+      title: "Page rotation functionality"
-      content: "Rotate pages within a document to the desired orientation—90, 180, or 270 degrees—using the straightforward RotatePages operation."
+      content: "Rotate pages to 90, 180, or 270 degrees with the straightforward RotatePages operation."

     # feature loop
     - icon: "swap"
-      title: "Page Swapping Feature"
+      title: "Page swapping feature"
-      content: "Modify the order of your document's pages by swapping their positions, thus creating a reorganized document with the SwapPages function."
+      content: "Reorganize your document by swapping the positions of pages using the SwapPages function in GroupDocs.Merger for Python."

     # feature loop
     - icon: "extract"
-      title: "Selective Page Extraction"
+      title: "Selective page extraction"
-      content: "Create a new document from selected pages or page ranges, extracting only the necessary content with GroupDocs.Merger for Node.js."
+      content: "Extract specific pages or ranges to create a new document, focusing only on the content you need with GroupDocs.Merger for Python."

     # feature loop
     - icon: "orientation"
-      title: "Orientation Alteration Tool"
+      title: "Orientation alteration tool"
-      content: "Change the orientation of specific or all pages from portrait to landscape or vice versa, employing the ChangeOrientation feature in your Node.js projects."
+      content: "Change the orientation of pages from portrait to landscape or vice versa using the ChangeOrientation feature in your Python projects."

     # feature loop
     - icon: "preview"
-      title: "Document Page Previews"
+      title: "Document page previews"
-      content: "Generate image previews of document pages to better understand their content and layout, using the PreviewPages feature within Node.js."
+      content: "Generate image previews of document pages to review their content and layout with the PreviewPages feature in Python."

 ############################# Code samples ############################
 code_samples:
   enable: true
-  title: "Code Samples"
+  title: "Code samples"
-  description: "Explore typical use cases for GroupDocs.Merger tailored to Node.js environments.
-These examples demonstrate the efficiency and ease of merging documents using the GroupDocs.Merger for Node.js."
+  description: "Discover common use cases for GroupDocs.Merger in Python.
+These examples show how to efficiently merge and split documents using GroupDocs.Merger for Python."
   items:
     # code sample loop
-    - title: "Efficiently Merge DOCX Files into One Document Using Node.js"
+    - title: "Merge multiple DOCX files into one document in Python"
       content: |
-        Leverage the GroupDocs.Merger for Node.js to seamlessly merge multiple DOCX files into a single comprehensive document.
-Utilize our [Merge Word Documents](https://docs.groupdocs.com/merger/nodejs-java/merge/word/) feature to efficiently combine files, enhancing document management and productivity.
-Below, find a Node.js code snippet to guide you through the document merge process:
+        GroupDocs.Merger for Python lets you easily combine multiple DOCX files into a single document.
+With the [Merge Word Documents](https://docs.groupdocs.com/merger/python-net/merge/word/) feature, you can streamline document management and improve productivity.
+Below is a Python code snippet demonstrating the merging process:
-        {{< landing/code title="Node.js Example: Merging DOCX Files">}}
+        {{< landing/code title="Example: Merging DOCX files in Python">}}
         ```python {style=abap}
         import groupdocs.merger as gm

         def run():

-            # Load the initial DOCX file
+            # Load the first DOCX file
             with gm.Merger("sample1.docx") as merger:

-                # Append additional DOCX files for merging
+                # Add more DOCX files to merge
                 merger.join("sample2.docx")

-                # Execute the merge process and save the combined document
+                # Merge the DOCX files and save the result
                 merger.save("merged.docx")
         ```
         {{< /landing/code >}}
     # code sample loop
-    - title: "Split a PDF Document into Individual Files in Node.js"
+    - title: "Split a PDF document into multiple files in Python"
       content: |
-        With GroupDocs.Merger for Node.js, splitting a document into multiple files is streamlined.
-Our [Split Document](https://docs.groupdocs.com/merger/nodejs-java/split-document/) feature allows for efficient management and extraction of specific sections from large PDF documents, making your document handling more effective.
-This feature supports splitting documents by page range, start/end pages, or odd/even page numbers, among other criteria.
+        With GroupDocs.Merger for Python, you can split large PDF documents into smaller files effortlessly.
+The [Split Document](https://docs.groupdocs.com/merger/python-net/split-document/) feature allows you to extract specific pages based on criteria such as page range, start/end pages, or odd/even pages.
+This feature helps organize large documents by breaking them into smaller, more manageable files.
-        {{< landing/code title="How to Split Documents into Separate Files with Node.js">}}
+        {{< landing/code title="How to split a PDF into separate files in Python">}}
         ```python {style=abap}
         import groupdocs.merger as gm

         def run():

-            # Begin by splitting the PDF file using GroupDocs.Merger for Node.js API
+            # Use GroupDocs.Merger for Python to split the PDF file
             filePath = "input.pdf"
             filePathOut = "output.pdf"

-            # Set up SplitOptions class with the format for output files
+            # Define SplitOptions with the desired output format
             splitOptions = gm.domain.options.SplitOptions(filePathOut, [ 3, 6, 8 ])

-            # Initialize Merger with the PDF document to be split
+            # Initialize the Merger with the input PDF document
             with gm.Merger(filePath) as merger:

-                # Invoke the split method with the SplitOptions object to obtain the resulting documents
+                # Call the split method with the SplitOptions object to generate separate files
                 merger.split(splitOptions)
         ```
         {{< /landing/code >}}